JaneliaSciComp/figleaf/README.md

 Next, `create_private_article.py` POSTs a private article with metadata to figshare's database.

 Finally, `upload.py` PUTs a file on figshare associated with that article.

 ___
 #### Workflow #2: Create DOIs directly through DataCite
 Not yet up and running.

+___

-Here's a graphical overview of the workflow:
+Here's a graphical summary of the overall workflow:
 <img
   src="figleaf_plan.png"
   style="display: inline-block; margin: 0 auto; max-width: 250px">